devrath/studious-ds-adventure/collection/Arrays/Programs/FirstLastElementSortedArray/README.md

 ## 📺  `Find the First and Last Position of the Element in the Sorted Array`

 ### 🧿 `Problem`
+* Given a target number, Find the `index` of the first and last occurrence of the target number in the array.
+* If the target value is not present, return -1

 ### :electron: `Algorithm`